rh-openshift-ansible-better-together/ops-track/README.md

 Each workshop participant is provisioned their own OpenShift Container Platform 3.11 cluster (using Ansible!).
 Each cluster contains one master node, one infrastructure node, one application node, and one bastion host.
 You will be working from the bastion host to complete today's lab.

-You'll need to claim your OpenShift cluster using our [cluster assignment tool](https://red.ht/2JK4yYh).
+You'll need to claim your OpenShift cluster using our [cluster assignment tool](https://bit.ly/35l0gjR).
 Once you get to the cluster assignment tool, you'll need two pieces of information:

-* Lab Code: `Better Together (<INSERT CITY CODE HERE>) - Ops Track`
+* Lab Code: `BetterTogether<INSERT CITY CODE HERE> - BetterTogether Ansible + OpenShift: OPS`
 * Activation Key: `ansible+openshift`

+Where `<INSERT CITY CODE HERE>` is: DFW

 Once you enter the information into the cluster assignment tool, you'll receive a few pieces of information.
 It is important to keep this window open during the workshop.
 The first (and one of the most important) pieces of information you will receive is a "GUID" in the format `btws-<4_RANDOM_CHARACTERS>` (for example, `btws-j1e2`).
 It is important to keep this GUID handy for the rest of the lab.